-Each type of packet request data was going to have an identifying ID associated with it that is known in the protocol we would have developed.
-These numbers could have been any arbitrary ID, but it would have to be unique.
+Each type of packet request data will have an identifying ID associated with it that is known in the protocol we develop.
+These numbers can be any arbitrary ID, but it must be unique.
 In order to have a unique ID, we will be using 3 Bytes of data.
-This would provide us with a sufficient amount of data to have many commands as well as having the ability to discriminate which commands were sent.
+This should provide us with a sufficient amount of data to have many commands as well as having the ability to discriminate which commands were sent.
 Each of these commands will then have a known structure.
 The payload may be larger or smaller depending on the command and will each contain a byte for length at this level if the amount is dynamic.
 Otherwise, it will be a known static length.

-Each of the payloads would have a known termination byte sequence established with the protocol.
+Each of the payloads will have a known termination byte sequence established with the protocol.
 This is will serve as the flag that the data is complete.
 Once the header and payload have been finalized, the whole packet will need a checksum or sorts.
-A CRC could be calculated on the packet and tagged on to the end.
-This CRC could then be calculated on the receiving end to verify that the data packet they have received is complete.
+A CRC can be calculated on the packet and tagged on to the end.
+This CRC can then be calculated on the receiving end to verify that the data packet they have received is complete.